JetBrains/kotlin/samples/gitchurn/README.md

 This example shows how one could perform statistics on Git repository. libgit2 is required for this to work (`apt-get install libgit2-dev`).

-To build use `../gradlew build` or `./build.sh`.
+To build use `../gradlew assemble` or `./build.sh`.

-To run use `../gradlew run`.

-To change run arguments, change property runArgs in gradle.propeties file or pass `-PrunArgs="../../"` to gradle run.

-Alternatively you can run artifact directly
+Now you can run the program directly

-    ./build/konan/bin/<target>/GitChurn.kexe ../../
+    ./build/exe/main/release/<platform>/gitchurn.kexe ../../

 It will print most frequently modified (by number of commits) files in repository.